dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 ### [IMO, Western Rationalism Is A Cruel Joke](#imo-western-rationalism-is-a-cruel-joke)

-It's a great idea and has certainly benefitted the world, but humanity could really do without all the arrogant euro-centracism.
+It's a great idea and has certainly benefitted the world, but humanity could really do without all the arrogant eurocentrism.
 It's a lie.
 It's a huge, terrible lie.
 The west is retarded: literally, we were *late* to the party.
 We happened to develop academic institutions that were protected by enlightenment values to enshrine knowledge